PRSA Ethics Month Activities

 Sept.
 17: 8 p.m. w.
 AEJMC-PR Division (@AEJMC_PRD)

 Sept.
 24: 3 p.m.
 PRSA Ethics Month Chat (@PRSA)

 Sept.
 30: 3 p.m.
 PRSA & SPJ (@SPJ_Tweets)

 “Ethical Public Relations: Everyday Expectations”

 Thursday, Sept.
 24 at 3 p.m.
 EDT

 To register, click here (free for PRSA & PRSSA members).

-Kirk Hazlett, APR, Fellow PRSA, Associate Professor, Communication/Public Relations, Curry College; Member, BEPS Board of Directors
+Kirk Hazlett, APR, Fellow PRSA, Associate Professor, Communication/Public Relations, Curry College; Member, PRSA Board of Ethics & Professional Standards

-Marlene Neill, APR, PhD, Assistant Professor, Department of Journalism, Public Relations & New Media, Baylor University; Member, BEPS Board of Directors
+Marlene Neill, APR, PhD, Assistant Professor, Department of Journalism, Public Relations & New Media, Baylor University; Member, PRSA Board of Ethics & Professional Standards